marybeshaw/skill-building-program/badges-active/frontier/_micro_basic-github-workflow.md

 ------

 - You have demonstrated the basic foundations in a Basic Github Workflow.
-- You should be aware of the general way that git and github work, and how we use it at work.
+- You should be aware of the general way that git and Github work, and how we use it at work.

 Intro